letscontrolit/ESPEasy/docs/source/Rules/Rules.rst

 * **Rules**: Enable the use of rules.
 If disabled, also (most) events will no longer be generated, as they won't be processed, though data will still be sent to Controllers.
 * **Enable Rules Cache**: For faster processing of rules they can be (partially) cached in memory.
 If memory is really low this option can be disabled.
-* **Optimize Rules Cache Event Order**: During rules processing, some optimization is done to speed up the finding of the rule that is to be executed.
-This can cause issues if a variable argument is used for matching the event (f.e. use of ``%vN%`` like ``on sensor#value>%v1% do``).
-If such rules are used, or if rules are not executed as expected, first try to disable this option, to see if that resolves the issue.
-If needed, ask for support via the Forum.
 * **Tolerant last parameter**: A few commands can use, for backward compatibility, a more tolerant handling of the last parameter, as suggested in the note.
 This feature should be enabled if it is needed.

 .. code:: none